Evergreen Conifers For Zone 3

 Gardening with Conifers

-Laying out conifers properly in a garden is an important step in garden design.
+Laying out conifers correctly in a garden is an essential step in garden design.
 These plants tend to define the basic structure of a garden and give it a sort of backbone.
 This is in part because they not only remain season after season but also their appearance doesn't change significantly with the seasons.

 This evergreen plant brings an aspect of sculpture to the garden because it can be manipulated and laid out to achieve so many different design concepts.
 Each of these plants should be looked at individually before being brought into the larger picture of the garden as a whole.
-Each plant can bring a certain geometric aspect into the garden, and these plants are perfect for providing contrast and variety in plant forms within a garden.
+Each plant can deliver a specific geometric aspect into the garden, and these plants are perfect for providing contrast and variety in plant forms within an enclosure.

 Once you're sure exactly where you are going to place your conifers within your garden, you should familiarize yourself with the best techniques for planting these evergreen accents.
 It is best to plant when the upper part of the soil is moist, and the air temperature is cold.
 Add some compost or fertilizer when you place something new in your garden to nourish it as it takes root in the area.
 Be careful to plant your evergreen plants at the right depth and tamp the soil in around them.
 Keep an eye on these new arrivals until you're sure that they have become thoroughly rooted in the ground.